 You have to pass a couple tests in order to be accepted into their program, but they are fairly simple to pass.
 The great part about them is that you can get started usually right away (I had a short wait before I was allowed to start because they try to regulate the number of captioners vs the work available so that there’s never a shortage of projects).

 And like any legitimate work from home opportunity that isn’t some kind of a scam, there’s no pyramid here where you have to recruit your friends, no cost to start work, and no selling involved.
-You just sign up, pass the basic test, and work like any “normal” job.
+You just sign up, pass the basic test, and once you get accepted work like any “normal” job.

-There’s no monetary incentive or bonus structure for me telling you about Rev.com, I just wanted to share about it because I know that I searched all over for something that I could excel at as an introvert who hates sales!
+Note: There’s no monetary incentive or bonus structure for me telling you about Rev.com, I just wanted to share about it because I know that I searched all over for something that would be a great side hustle for introverts who hates sales!

-If you decide to give it a try, I do recommend investing in a USB foot pedal because it makes your work faster and easier, but it is by no means required.
+If you decide to give it a try, I do recommend investing in a USB foot pedal and a decent pair of noise canceling headphones because it makes your work faster and easier, but they are by no means required.